aryan-mrrobot/Burp-Extension/README.md

 2. **Use Debug Mode**:

-   - The extension includes multiple test tabs for debugging (MinimalTestTab, SimpleTestTab)
+   - The extension previously included fallback debug tabs.
+Current UI is consolidated into `XSSHunterTab`.
    - Check the Extender → Extensions → Output tab for detailed logs

 3. **Verify File Paths**: